mad201802/dripwire/README.md

 - [ ] /createworld - Creates a new world
 - [ ] /deleteworld - Deletes a world
 - [ ] /setworldspawn - Sets the world spawn
-- [ ] /tpa - Teleports you to another player
+- [X] /tpa - Teleports you to another player
-- [ ] /tpaccept - Accepts a teleport request
+- [X] /tpaccept - Accepts a teleport request
-- [ ] /tpdeny - Denies a teleport request
+- [X] /tpdeny - Denies a teleport request
-- [ ] /tpcancel - Cancels a teleport request
+- [X] /tpcancel - Cancels a teleport request
-- [ ] /tplist - Shows a list of all teleport requests
 - [ ] /suicide - Kill yourself!
 - [ ] /invsee - See a inventory of a player
 - [ ] /back - Teleports you to your location prior to tp/spawn/warp/death